 This awareness, this mindfulness meditation, can extend to emotions at any given moment, whether there is the expansion of happiness or the contractions of fear.
-It is also very effective to observe the multidude of thoughts that most people have fluttering around.
+It is also beneficial to observe the multitude of thoughts that most people have fluttering around.
 Thoughts fly one moment back into the past and then zoom ahead to future possibilities.
-Usually thoughts will not be on the same track for more than a minute in actual sequential thinking, of one thought leading logically to the next thought.
-If thoughts are not jumping around like a monkey on the loose they are fixated on an issue in some obsessive loop.
+Usually, thoughts will not be on the same track for more than a minute in actual sequential thinking, of one thought leading logically to the next thought.
+If thoughts are not jumping around like a monkey on the loose, they are fixated on an issue in some obsessive loop.

-I remember the days when I would go over conversations that I wish I had said or rehearsing for upcoming conversations.
-And over and over the conversations would play themselves out in rerun after rerun.
+I remember the days when I would go over conversations that I wish I had said or rehearsing for upcoming discussions.
+And over and over, the exchanges would play themselves out in rerun after rerun.
 How boring!

-The nice consequence about becoming more conscious of my thoughts, by making my life a mindfulness meditation, for example, was that the thoughts eventually became more behaved and became less frequent.
+The pleasant consequence of becoming more conscious of my thoughts, by making my life a mindfulness meditation, for example, was that the thoughts eventually became more behaved and became less frequent.
 You know those annoying people who will be in your face.
 They will keep up the behavior until they find that you are not reacting to their shenanigans.
-Finally they just shut up.
+Finally, they just shut up.
 Ahh!
 Peace.

-With practicing mindfulness you can do it at all times and in all places.
+By practicing mindfulness, you can do it at all times and in all places.
 Even in traffic.
-You do not have to sit in special positions.
+You do not have to sit in particular positions.
 You do not even have to be alone.
-In fact, being with people offers great opportunities to watch how your bodies are responding.
-Every moment is a mindfulness meditation.
+Being with people offers excellent opportunities to watch how your bodies are responding.
+Every moment is mindfulness meditation.

-Nondualism literally means, "Not two," What the heck does that mean?
-Nondualism takes us back to the foundation of our Being, to the timelessness before the Big Bang and the multiplicity of things emerging in the sea of time.
+Nondualism means, "Not two," What the heck does that mean?
+Nondualism takes us back to the foundation of our Being, to the timelessness before the Big Bang, and the multiplicity of things emerging in the sea of time.
 To live in such a state of mind is to see that there is only One, only the Godhead.
 I studied with a Christian sage, named Bernadette Roberts, who carried around with her a lump of clay.
-In order to try to picture this state for us she would hold this lump and say that this was God.
-Then she would create out of this clay, pinching out various forms. then she would say, "Here is Saint Francis.
+To picture this state for us, she would hold this lump and say that this was God.
+Then she would create out of this clay, pinching out various forms.
+Then she would say, "Here is Saint Francis.
 Here is a rock.
-Here is a tree, etc. While they each look different, they are all made of the same stuff, and are connected to the same stuff.
+Here is a tree, etc. While they each look different, they are all made of the same stuff and connected to the same substance.
 And that stuff is God."

 We are all made out of God and are connected to God.
-(If the word God causes your mind discomfort, substitute a word that you can use that points to something that can't be pointed to.
+(If the word God causes you mental discomfort, substitute a name that you can use that is beyond definitions.
 Some aspect of Being far beyond what our mind, and thus our words, can grasp.)
-A common example in Indian teachings is that all pieces of gold jewelry are made out the same substance.
+A typical example in Indian teachings is that all pieces of gold jewelry are made out of the same substance.
 Gold.
-The separated mind, or the egoic mind, sees only the differences in the pieces of jewelry; while the enlightened one, the sage who lives in a state of nondualism, sees only the gold.
+The separated mind, or the egoic mind, sees only the differences in the jewelry, while the enlightened one, the sage who lives in a state of nondualism, sees only the gold.